2. Azar Kaivan

 Kaivan and his disciples chose to avoid "all contact with the profane" (Corbin, "Azar Kayvan").
 They were evidently not interested in making converts to a system of belief.
 "They advised people to keep and to deepen their own religion" (art. cit.).
 Kaivan may have encouraged the affinity with Hindu ascetics that is associated with his followers; the extent of his own contact with the Hindu population is uncertain.
 The doctrinal latitude of his school is definite.

 Azar Kaivan is reported to have gained experiences in which the teaching of diverse ancient sages was transmitted to him; an affinity with Greece and India, and not merely ancient Iran, is implied.
 The experiential factor of recovering wisdom from the past was at the root of Zoroastrian ishraqi thinking, and led to a pronounced liberality of outlook.
-Kaivan's contemplative stature was commemorated in the Mukashafat-i Kaivan, one of the Persian works written by his disciples.
-(11) The author is named as Mobad Khuda Jui (d.
-1631), who hailed from Herat and who joined Kaivan in Fars.
+Kaivan's contemplative stature was commemorated in the Mukashafat-i Kaivan, one of the Persian works transmitted by his disciples.
+(11) Some think that the core of this work, describing a visionary journey, was composed by Kaivan.
+The author is named in certain sources as Mobad Khuda Jui (d.1631), who hailed from Herat and who joined Kaivan in Fars.

 Kaivan apparently remained at Patna until his death at about eighty-five years of age.
 The date of his demise has been variously estimated as 1609 and 1618, the Parsi scholar Jivanji J. Modi having opted for the later date.
 His teaching appears to have been largely oral, and may not have been identical to subsequent formats amongst his disciples.
 There is a lack of evidence for the nineteenth century belief that Kaivan was a dastur or high priest, which is very misleading (section 7 below).